williammoran/triggeredloghandler/README.md

 TriggeredLogHandler is a go library designed to be used as an `slog.Handler`.
 As a result, it integrates nicely with the logging you're already doing.

-Log messages are orgnaized into "log streams", each with a unqiue ID to allow them to be easily grouped and filtered.
+Log messages are organized into "log streams", each with a unqiue ID to allow them to be easily grouped and filtered.

 Additionally, each log stream is configured with a trigger threshold.
 Log